Looking for a digital camera? These are the cream of the crop!

 - Needs lots of accessories

-While the GoPro Hero8 isn't a traditional camera, it is the best digital camera for capturing extreme action on video.
+While the GoPro Hero10 isn't a traditional camera, it is the best digital camera for capturing extreme action on video.

-The standard GoPro suction cup mount is a great place to start if you look for a secure mount to keep you GoPro standing tall.
-Of course, if you want to get closer to the action, you can always strap a GoPro to your head, with the GoPro head strap.
+The standard GoPro suction cup mount is a great place to start if you look for a secure mount to keep your GoPro standing tall.
+Of course, if you want to get closer to the action, you can always strap a GoPro to your head with the GoPro head strap.

-Although the GoPro Hero8 does require some additional accessories to get the most out of it, it's impressive at capturing video for slow-motion in post-production because it can film at high frame rates.
-If you drop to 1080p, you'll be able to capture video at 120fps, and you can double that (to 240fps) if you drop down to 720p.
+Although the GoPro Hero10 does require some additional accessories to get the most out of it, it's impressive at capturing video for slow-motion in post-production because it can film at high frame rates.
+If you drop to 1080p, you'll be able to capture video at 120FPS, and you can double that to 240FPS if you drop down to 720p.

 Type: Compact | Sensor: BSI CMOS | Resolution: 12 MP | Video: 4K | Lens Mount: N/A